Muselmann: Usage in literature

-The American psychologist David P. Boder assisted in identifying the term musselman when in 1946 he conducted interviews with camp survivors in Europe.
-He asked them to describe, spell and pronounce the word for camp inmates so emaciated that they had lost the will to live.
+The American psychologist David P. Boder identified the term "Musselman" in 1946 while interviewing camp survivors in Europe.
+He asked them to describe, spell, and pronounce the word for camp inmates so emaciated that they had lost the will to live.

-Primo Levi tried to explain the term (he also uses Musselman) in a footnote of If This Is a Man (the commonly found English translation is titled Survival in Auschwitz), his autobiographical account of his time in Auschwitz:
+Primo Levi tried to explain the term (he also uses "Musselman") in a footnote of If This Is a Man (the commonly found English translation is titled Survival in Auschwitz), his autobiographical account of his time in Auschwitz:

 This word 'Muselmann', I do not know why, was used by the old ones of the camp to describe the weak, the inept, those doomed to selection.

 — Primo Levi, If This Is a Man, chapter "The Drowned and the Saved".

 Their life is short, but their number is endless: they, the Muselmanner, the drowned form the backbone of the camp, an anonymous mass, continually renewed and always identical, of non men who march and labour in silence, the divine spark dead within them, already too empty to really suffer.
 One hesitates to call them living: one hesitates to call their death death, in the face of which they have no fear, as they are too tired to understand ...